-It’s hard to imagine a sales person not asking for the sale or a Amazon not having an “Add to cart” button.
-So why do so many blogs not have a call-to-action?
+Think about it: it’s hard to imagine a salesperson not asking for the sale or Amazon not having an “Add to Cart” button.
+So why do so many blogs not have a call to action?

-And if you want to help people, you need to offer more than your written advice.
+If you want to help people, you must offer more than your written advice.
 It could be coaching, an online course, live events, consulting, or your book.
-That’s where you CTA comes in – helping people.
+That’s where your CTA comes in.

-We started offering a list of 3 additional posts at the bottom of every new post on our blog.
-It such a simple task, you’d be crazy to not do it.
-Again, just like the suggestion above for retrofitting older popular posts with internal links, you can easily add suggested posts at the end of those same posts,
+We do this by offering a list of three additional posts at the bottom of every new post on our blog.
+It is such a simple task you’d be crazy to not do it.

 3. Social shares

 Most blogs have a menu of sidebar displayed options.
-It might be your most popular blog posts, advertising a product, like your book and it can be an invitation to join your mailing list.
+It might be your most popular blog posts, product advertising, or an invitation to join your mailing list.

-Building your mailing list is an important strategy for marketing your business.
-Even with the explosive growth of Instagram, Facebook, Youtube and other social channels, you will always get stronger sales by directly emailing a list of loyal followers.
+Building your mailing list is an essential strategy for marketing your business.
+Even with the explosive growth of Instagram, TikTok, Facebook, YouTube, and other social channels, you will always get stronger sales by directly emailing a list of loyal followers.

 The sidebar CTA is an invitation to grow your list, usually in return for receiving a gift, or “lead magnet”.

-Pop-up’s work.
-The trick with pop-up’s is to not annoy your reader!
-All of these tools are designed to select who sees your popup and how they see it.
-For example, you can delay the popup until the reader has been on your post for 2 minutes or they are about to leave you page.
-You can also set the popup to not show to returning readers.
+The trick with pop-ups is to not annoy your reader.
+You can design a pop-up in many ways and select who sees it (and how they see it).
+For example, you can delay the pop-up until the reader has been on your post for two minutes or is about to leave the page.
+You can also set the pop-up to not show to returning readers.

-A small investment now (like 5 minutes to add internal links to a post) could pay big dividends day after day for years to come.
-So, stop screaming, pick one and get to work.
+A small investment now (like five minutes to add internal links to a post) could pay big dividends day after day for years to come.

 Liked this article?
 Here are three more!